 - These fractures are usually either greenstick fracture of distal radius and ulna or greenstick fracture of mid-third of radius and ulna.
 The latter tends to occur in a child aged under 8 years who falls on an outstretched arm.

-- See also separate Forearm Injuries and Fractures article.
+- See also the separate Forearm Injuries and Fractures article.

 - When only one bone is broken, the integrity of both proximal and distal radioulnar joints should be checked.

 - If there is only a minor degree of dorsal angulation then reduction is unnecessary and remolding will take place as the child grows.

 - Reduction involves slow, constant pressure to reduce the deformity, applied over 5-7 minutes until the intact dorsal cortex is broken.
 Failure to break the cortex may result in increasing deformity whilst in the cast.

 - The forearm is gently rotated into supination and a long arm cast is applied and kept on for 4-6 weeks.

 - The most common complication is recurrent deformity within the cast.
 This is more likely with a volar rather than a dorsal fracture and if the ulna is intact.
 Median nerve entrapment can also occur.

 - The ulnar styloid may be fractured in an injury to the wrist.

 - Fracture of the ulnar styloid may be associated with a distal radius fracture.

 - A fractured ulnar styloid process may not be easily apparent on X-ray if there is no displacement.

 - A minimally displaced fracture can be treated by a long arm cast in mid-supination for 3 or 4 weeks.